Where Did Cannabis Originate?

 The Controlled Substances Act of 1970, signed by President Nixon, is a federal law that classifies marijuana as a Schedule I controlled substance, along with drugs such as LSD and heroin.
 This classification indicates that the federal government considers marijuana to have a high potential for abuse and addiction, and does not recognize any safe level of use or any accepted medical uses.

 Despite evidence to the contrary, many doctors and other professionals believe that marijuana has strong medical potential, but the Schedule I classification hinders its use, even in states where medical or recreational marijuana is legal.
 Doctors who recommend marijuana may face consequences, such as losing federal grants, due to the drug's federal illegality.

 Harsher Regulations and Enforcement

 In the early 1980s, the U.S. Drug Enforcement Administration (DEA) began to focus on marijuana farms in the country, as the potency of domestically grown marijuana increased.

 Pushes Toward Legal Cannabis

-California was the first state that legalized medical marijuana with its Compassionate Use Act of 1996.
-This act let those with chronic or severe illnesses get a medical marijuana license.
-Eventually, 29 states, Washington, D.C., and the territories of Puerto Rico and Guam all legalized medical marijuana.
+In 1996, California became the first state to legalize medical marijuana with the Compassionate Use Act, which allowed individuals with chronic or severe illnesses to obtain a medical marijuana license.
+Since then, 29 states, Washington, D.C., and the territories of Puerto Rico and Guam have also legalized medical marijuana.